-Trump Tweets About Puerto Rico & Says "Big Decisions" Will Be Made To Help
+Trump Vaguely Says “Big Decisions” Will Have To Be Made To Help Puerto Rico

 President Donald Trump's latest social media update on the state of relief efforts in Puerto Rico included a vague detail about the cost of those efforts.
 In a pair of tweets sent out on Friday morning, Sept.
 29, the president said "big decisions" will have to be made regarding how the rebuilding efforts on the island will be funded, without elaborating on what those decisions are or why they're necessary.
 Trump's tweets about Puerto Rico on Friday began with the president quoting and interview Puerto Rico's governor gave earlier in the morning: